Close search

 Webster and Hasselkus are two of 40 students enrolled in the music industry major.
 Fifty students are majoring in arts management & entrepreneurship.

-Dr. Sean Murphy is the assistant professor of arts management & entrepreneurship and the area coordinator for BW's music industry program.
+Dr. Sean Murphy is the associate professor of arts management & entrepreneurship and the area coordinator for BW's music industry program.
 In his seven years with BW, he has seen the remarkable success of BW grads.

 "BW continues to position itself as a national leader in both music industry and arts management education.
 I am grateful for my role in facilitating outstanding and impactful classroom and internship experiences for our students," he stated.